open-contracting/standard/standard/standard.md

 Within open contracting data, we find a core set of concepts that encapsulate the data along the contracting journey.

-First, there's the data that describes the **body** of the contract:
+First, there's the data that describes the **basis** of the contract:

 -   Goods / services

     -   Details, ideally at the line item level, of the goods and services being procured.
-This should include a standardized code & description as well as any supporting information.
+This should include a standardized code (detailing the items category e.g. construction or agricultural goods) & description as well as any supporting information.

 -   Amount